citizenfx/fivem-docs/content/docs/support/ban-faq.md

 False Bans
 ----------
-The anticheat system has been vigerously tested to ensure that there is an incredibly limited amount of false positives.
+The anticheat system has been vigorously tested to ensure that there is an incredibly limited amount of false positives.
 So what do you do if you think that your ban is a mistake?
 Take a look at the files you have been running in conjunction with the FiveM client.
 If you still feel that it has been done by mistake, please fill out [this form](https://forum.cfx.re/w/ban-report), however, it is important to note that this data is used as a structure collection of potential false positives. **This is NOT a ban appeal and you are likely NOT going to get a response.**